myyc/persoarabic_xkb_layout/README.md

 * Vocalisation + shadda / sukun are all triggered by alt plus simple letter (a, i, o, u, k, w).
 I don't like O and K but U is crowded right now.
 Alt+shift for tanwin.
+* There is some redundancy (two ways for و, two for ص, etc).
+  It's not too bad but it's inefficient.

 # TODO